adamtilson/adamtilson.github.io/lecture/lec-16/markdown.md

 - $E_t = \text{True Value} - \text{Approximate Value} = 8 - 10 = -2$

-Not particularly useful, because it doesn't communicate scale.
+This error term is not particularly useful, because it doesn't communicate scale.
 - How good or bad is -2 error?
 - What does the - mean?